carpentries-incubator/machine-learning-novice-sklearn/_episodes/01-introduction.md

 > Discuss with the person next to you:
 >
 > 1. Where have I seen machine learning in use?
-> 2. What kind of input data does that machine learning system use?
+> 2. What kind of input data does that machine learning system use to make predictions/classifications?
 > 3. Is there any evidence that your interaction with the system contributes to further training?
 > 4. Do you have any examples of the system failing?
 >